MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Autofmt.md

 ---
-title: Autofmt
+title: autofmt
-description: "Windows Commands topic for **Autofmt** - Formats a drive or partition when called from the Windows Recovery Console." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na
+description: "Windows Commands topic for **autofmt** - formats a drive or partition when called from the Windows recovery Console." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na